 Due to the randomness inherent in generating a new world, the game can be absolutely and completely unfair without giving you any chance of victory.
 Essentially, it’s a game for virtual masochists.
 A semi-sequel was released, Don’t Starve Together, which lets you play in coop.
 Which makes it a lot nicer and potentially much funnier.

 Hollow Knight is fairly similar to Dead Cells, with the only mechanical difference being that Hollow Knight is not procedurally generated, all of the game’s world was designed from start to finish, and drawn quite beautifully.
 And that arguably provides a much more “structured” experience, so to speak.
 Much like in Dark Souls the environment is a puzzle in and of itself.

 There’s a moment, very early on in the game, where you get dropped down from a very high ledge and have to find a way back, learning various mechanics in the process.
-Hollow Knight will repeatedly test your resolve (by being unfair) and your skill (with wonky controls, grab a controller by the way) all the while drip-feeding you bits of lore and story.
+Hollow Knight will repeatedly test your resolve (by being unfair) and your skill (using a controller is recommended, by the way) all the while drip-feeding you bits of lore and story.

 |Developer:||StudioMDHR Entertainment Inc.|

 This game is roughly divided into two sections, run-and-gun platforming segments in the overworld and boss-fights.
 While the run-and-gun segments are much easier than the now-famous Cuphead boss-fights, there’s a way to make them even more painful for yourself, which is striving for the Pacifist mark, awarded if you complete the stage without scoring a single hit on an enemy.